What is Grace?

 The word for “know” in this verse in the Greek is “1097 ginōskō – properly, to know, especially through personal experience (first-hand personal, intimate experiential knowing)’.
 You come to know the Lord, not because you are a diligent scholar or pray for hours, although that can be a part of your journey.
 You come to Him because of grace.
 Since we are still in the process of this metamorphosis,

-The purpose of creating the human race life was to share the majesty and beauty of what He was already made and enjoyed with us.
+The purpose of creating the humanity was to share the majesty and beauty of what He already enjoyed with us.
 Just as earthly parents love to share that which has blessed and amazed them throughout their lives, such as the wonders of nature, amazing people, adventures, landscapes or delicious food with their children, He wanted to see the look of wonder on our faces and the joy in our hearts when He revealed the countless wonders in all He has made.

 Grace to Bring Us into Unity with Him